 The selection knob is used to select the different functions of the multimeter.
 The selection knob is usually made of plastic or metal.
 The most common symbols are also mentioned above.

 Most multimeters also have a data hold feature to hold a reading on the display after you have removed the test leads from the circuit.
 If you're looking for a multimeter, then make sure to check all the features before buying one.
-If you're struggling in getting the best multimeter as per your needs, then Click here.
+If you're struggling to find the best multimeter as per your needs, then Click here.

 I hope you found this article helpful.
 If you have any questions, feel free to ask in the comments below.